vedph/cadmus-migration-v2/docs/rendering/components/renderer-filters.md

   - `TagOpen`: the tag opening the fragment key to be mapped (default `#[`).
   - `TagClose`: the tag closing the fragment key to be mapped (default `]#`).
   - `OmitUnresolved`: true to omit unresolved keys rather than passing them though.

+## Thesaurus

+👉 Lookup any thesaurus entry by its ID, replacing it with its value when found, or with the entry ID when not found.

+- ID: `it.vedph.renderer-filter.mongo-thesaurus`
+- options:
+  - `ConnectionString`: connection string to the Mongo DB.
+This is usually omitted and supplied by the client code from its own application settings.
+  - `Pattern`: the regular expression pattern representing a thesaurus ID to lookup: it is assumed that this expression has two named captures, `t` for the thesaurus ID, and `e` for its entry ID.
+The default pattern is a `$` followed by the thesaurus ID, `:`, and the entry ID.